kedi1991/project-flight-sim/README.md

 - Should be available in all browsers and platorms
 - should be interesting
 - should have a simple user guide
-- should be able to give feed back to the user on their progress a
+- should be able to give feed back to the user on their progress as they play

+Features

+- Display screen big black
+- keyboard control ()
+- Display instruments (speed, landing gear, light indicators, altitude)
+- score
+- Level

 Wire frames